etboi1/startup/notes.md

     - NS --> Name Server.
 Authority for queries and proof of ownership
     - TEXT --> Metadata.
 Used for policies and verification
     - SOA ---> Start of Authority.
 Propogation information

+### Fetch:
+- fetch request something from the internet.
+The response object is returned
+- You can use methods on the object:
+    - .text --> changes the request/response into text string
+    - .json --> changes the respons into a json object
+- this is one way you can access others' APIs
+- servers can also make fetch requests

+### URL:
+- Uniform Resource Locator
+- Urls have the following elements: scheme, domain, port, path, parameter, anchor
+    - scheme (https://), domain (byu.edu), port (:443), path (/api/city), parameters (?q=pro), anchor (#3)

+### Status Codes:
+- 2xx - good
+    - 200 Success, 204 no content
+- 3xx
+    - 301/302 redirect, 304 not modified
+- 4xx - user made a bad request
+    - 400 bad request, 404 not found, 403 forbidden